 - In 2013, the World Endometriosis Society Montpellier Consortium published the first-ever worldwide consensus statement on the management of endometriosis.
 The statement, published in the journal Human Reproduction, addresses 69 issues related to the management of endometriosis.
 NICHD scientists and grantees were among those on the Consortium.
 Visit Global Consortium Identifies Best Management of Endometriosis for more information.

-- The Specialized Cooperative Centers Program in Reproduction and Infertility Research (SCCPIR) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.
+- The National Centers for Translational Research in Reproduction and Infertility (NCTRI) (Formerly the Specialized Cooperative Centers Program in Reproduction and Infertility Research [SCCPIR]) is a national network of research-based centers, supported by the FI Branch, that aims to promote interactions between basic and clinical scientists with the goal of improving reproductive health.

 - The FI Branch-supported Reproductive Medicine Network (RMN) studies issues related to infertility and reproductive health in women.
 Several RMN studies are examining the effectiveness of assisted reproductive technology, such as IVF, in promoting pregnancy among women who are infertile, including those who have endometriosis-related infertility.